areye022/weather-dashboard/README.md

 ### Features
 * Utilized Openweathermap API to retrieve weather data and forecasts..
 * Utilizes Bootstrap features such as jumbotron, cards, containers, etc.
-* Fynamically created HTML elements to create a clean HTML page.
+* Dynamically created HTML elements to create a clean HTML page.